pacosta613/pacosta613.github.io-old/README.md

-Hey guys!

-This is my personal blog.
-I hope you learn and enjoy some of my stories.
-Will try to write as much as possible about personal experiences with programming.
+Just a little something I'm using to jump start a site refresh.
+Its a Jekyll site.
+I copied a Jekyll theme and made it my own.
+This is my blog.
+I will be posting programming experiences and tutorials here.